Is the Grinch Stealing Your Christmas

-Inaugurate the season by treating yourself to a CD of Christmas classics, not songs of White Christmas or Chestnuts Roasting on an Open Fire, but great hymns such as Joy to the World or Angels from the Realms of Glory.
-Ruminate on the rich message from Hark! the Herald Angels Sing.
-God and sinners are reconciled because Christ, our everlasting Lord was pleased to veil Himself in the flesh of man and dwell in our midst.
-He, the Prince of Peace, the Son of Righteousness, Immanuel, was born that we might be cleansed of sin and clothed in righteousness.
+Welcome the season by treating yourself to a CD of Christmas classics, not songs of White Christmas or Chestnuts Roasting on an Open Fire, but great hymns such as Joy to the World or Angels from the Realms of Glory.
+Reflect on the rich message from Hark! the Herald Angels Sing.
+God and sinners are reconciled because Christ, our everlasting Lord, was pleased to veil Himself in the flesh of man and dwell in our midst.
+He was born that we might be cleansed of sin and clothed in righteousness.
 Let the joy of the gospel penetrate your soul and flow through you to others.
 A mind fixed on Christ provides renewed strength and peace for stressful seasons.

 Open up the Bible to the Gospel of Luke and read the familiar story with new eyes.
 Put yourself in the place of various characters.
 For example, consider the story from Mary’s perspective.
-What must it have been like to be that young girl receiving a message from God after four hundred years of silence?
-How would she have felt?
+What must it have been like to be that young girl receiving a message from God?
 What would it be like to face your fiancé and family pregnant?
 How would you have handled the rejection, misunderstanding, and gossip that Mary surely encountered?
-Imagine the apprehension of giving birth to your first child far from home or family and placing him in a feeding trough for animals.
+Imagine the apprehension of giving birth to your first child far from home or family.
 What can you learn from her faith and trust in God or her commitment to accept the call despite hardship and persecution?
-How have her circumstances or character mirrored yours as you labor in ministry?
 Remember Mary’s story as you encounter aggravating people and circumstances over the holidays.

 Do you really need to throw that Christmas party in your home, host the school party, bake cookies, decorate like Martha Stewart, send cards, or buy multiple gifts?
 Prayerfully consider how you might reduce the demands on your schedule.
 We can expend so much energy celebrating the season that we run out of steam to celebrate Christ.
 Give yourself permission to decline an invitation, buy rather than bake cookies, or skip the Christmas cards so that you can maintain room in your heart for worship.

 Set expectations to match your reality.
-Life doesn’t turn out perfect and neither does the holiday season.
-Turkeys burn, grandchildren grumble, relationships at home or church remain strained.
+Life doesn’t turn out perfect and neither does the holiday season!
+Turkeys burn, grandchildren grumble, relationships at home or church may be strained.
 As you experience disappointment around you, keep in mind that Christ entered into a broken world to bring healing and peace.
 Though you can’t change others, ask God to work in your heart so that you can exemplify His love, joy, peace, and patience to the hurting world surrounding you.

 Remember, the Grinches are lying in wait for you this Christmas season.
-Plan now so they don’t catch you by surprise and steal away your joy.
-Embrace fully the coming of our long-expected Savior and allow Him to release you from the bondage of expectations the holiday season brings.
-Place your joy and hope in Him as you allow the magnitude of His birth to penetrate your being and rest assured that those sneaky Grinches can’t crush a heart satisfied in Christ.
+Plan now so that they don’t catch you by surprise and steal away your joy.
+Embrace fully the coming of our long expected Savior, and allow Him to release you from the bondage of expectations the holiday season brings.
+Place your joy and hope in Him as you allow the magnitude of His birth to penetrate your being, and rest assured that those sneaky Grinches can’t crush a heart satisfied in Christ.